10/24/2024

 speaker

-Theodore O'Reilly
+Theodore O'Neill

 Analyst, Litchfield Hills Research

-Thank you very much and congratulations on a good quarter.
-My first question is about Enercon Technologies and I was wondering if you could talk a bit more about what this brings to the table in terms of products that you may not have had before in the aerospace and defense industry and what the cross-selling opportunities are.
+Thank you very much, and congratulations on a good quarter.
+My first question is about Enercon technologies, and I was wondering if you could talk a bit more about what this brings to the table in terms of products that you may not have had before in the aerospace and defense industry and what the cross-selling opportunities are.

 speaker